jhonnjc15/jhonnjc15.github.io/src/content/contact/en/index.md

 hero_tagline: "Let's design your next experiment together"
 hero_description: "Tell us what you want to build and we will connect you with the right kit, experience, or collaborator."
 cta_text: "We reply within one business day."
+social_title: "Prefer to chat somewhere else?"
+social_description: "Share your idea on the channel that works best for you and include any links you want us to review."
 closing_title: "Need inspiration before writing to us?"
 closing_description: "Explore our catalog or blog for ideas and share the links in your message so we can guide you faster."
 form_content_data: